zouloux/fetcher/README.md

         remove.value = randomGlobalValue
         return resposne
     },
+	// Custom error handler
-    filterError ( error, args ) {
+	// If implement, resolve or reject need to be called ! errorHandler ( data, error, args, resolve, reject ) {
-        // Same but for the error
-        // Cannot go back to a non error state (throw will do nothing) return error
+        // If any error is caught ( not found / json decode / exec error in filter ... )
+		if ( typeof data === "object" && !data.success )
+			reject( new Error(`Invalid API call`) )
+		else
+			reject( error )
     }
 })